friflo/Friflo.Json.Fliox/Json/Fliox.Hub.Explorer/README.md

 1. browse databases, containers and entities.
 2. view and edit JSON records with auto completion and instant validation using the database schema
-3. mark properties defined as relations in the schema as links
+3. mark properties defined as relations in the schema as links in the entity editor
 4. execute container queries using a LINQ filter expression
 5. execute standard or custom database commands.
 E.g. `std.DbEcho`
 6. send batch requests via HTTP or WebSocket to the Fliox.Hub server using the **Playground**